 I stumbled upon Powersheets about a year ago as I was scrolling through Instagram and saw an ad from Cultivate What Matters promoting their new set of Powersheets.
 Intrigued, I clicked to see what the heck a goal planner was because I’d never heard of such a thing.
 Being the Jazmin I am, I like planning.
 I like setting goals.
 I like checking of boxes and accomplishing things, so a goal planner sounded wonderful!

 After just a few minutes of research, I knew this goal planner was not just something I would find fun to work through.
 It was something that would help me connect with God and my heart on a deeper level.

-Unable to make the purchase myself at that point, I made a quick addition to my Christmas list, then let everyone know who had a copy of my wish list that this Powersheets Goal Planner* was top priority.
+Unable to make the purchase myself at that point, I made a quick addition to my Christmas list, then let everyone know who had a copy of said wish list that this Powersheets Goal Planner* was top priority.

 When Christmas morning came, I happily unwrapped my own set of Powersheets.
 The plastic wrap remained protectively around the book for only a few hours before I cozied up in the chair by my window, pulled out a pen, and started working through the pages.

 Why Powersheets matter

 Most of the time when we think of goals, we think new years resolutions that don’t make it past February.
 But in the pages of this Powersheets Goal Planner, I found questions and prompts and 30 pages worth of prep work to help me dig deep into my heart and figure out what matters most to me.

 That’s what sets this goal-setting tool apart because it isn’t just focused on accomplishing things.
 The whole goal of this planner is to help it’s users uncover meaningful goals–goals I was willing to put time, effort, tears, and sweat into–and make progress toward those goals throughout the year.
 Its purpose is to encourage growth in the areas that matter and to let go of those things that don’t.